1959—1963 Stern "Sternchen"

 Out of at least fifty examples (really!) that I've viewed on eBay.de (eBay Germany) over the past three or four years, only one or two had a metal piece (gold-colored) in the dial pointer depression, and none of the several new-in-box examples had the pointer piece.
 Most likely, a poor adhesive would explain the absence of a metal piece in all of these examples, but that's only a guess on my part.

 The Sternchen was manufactured over a period of at least four years.
 The example shown here was made in 1963.
 The transistors used in the Sternchen models varied over the years — the transistors used in this example include one black oval HWF OC811, one silver can OC816 with an "Fo" logo, one black oval IHT OC816, and three OC44 black Euro Common Type transistors.
-As transistor collector Andrew Wylie has noted on his DDR transistor history page, all transistors made in the DDR were manufactured by Werk für Bauelemente der Nachrichtentechnik (WBN), and designations of transistors made by WBN included "HWF", "IHT", and the "Fo" logo noted above.
+As transistor collector and historian Andrew Wylie has noted on his DDR transistor history page, all transistors made in the DDR were manufactured by Werk für Bauelemente der Nachrichtentechnik (WBN), and designations of transistors made by WBN included "HWF", "IHT", and the "Fo" logo noted above.